mks0601/3DMPPE_ROOTNET_RELEASE/README.md

 ## Quick demo
 You can try quick demo at `demo` folder.
-* Download the pre-trained RootNet in [here](https://drive.google.com/drive/folders/1V7fuKtzNovLte2jSF2fw0gyBiEZQFQ_k?usp=sharing).
+* Download the pre-trained RootNet in [here](https://drive.google.com/drive/folders/1nQfOIgc7_AG5xPAO-vtG_L0WxdOelxet?usp=sharing).
 * Prepare `input.jpg` and pre-trained snapshot at `demo` folder.
-* Run `python demo.py --gpu 0 --test_epoch 24` if you want to run on gpu 0 and use `snapshot_24.pth.tar`.
+* Run `python demo.py --gpu 0 --test_epoch 18` if you want to run on gpu 0.
 * You can see `output_root_2d.jpg` and new window that shows 3D pose.
 * **Note that the x- and y-axis of the output 3D root are in image space (pixel).
 You can do camera-backprojection to make them milimeter by supplying focal lengths and princpts at line 93~101.
 If you do not know the focal lengths and princpts, just use a normalized focal length (e.g, (1500,1500)) and center of the original image (before crop and resize).**